andrzejsliwa/rails_components_template/README.md

 * added airbrake & newrelic_rpm for error handling and monitoring
 * added rake mutant tasks (configured in .mutant_subjects and .mutant_ignored_subjects)
 * defined default rake task on spec & mutant
+* added RAILS_EAGER_LOAD flag to detect NameErrors on CI and solve issue with mutant running